-An 8-week course for women that offers a solid foundation in Witchcraft, Wicca & the Wise Woman traditions
+An 8-week course for women that offers a solid foundation in Witchcraft

 Apply by emailing a brief paragraph about why you wish to study to firstname.lastname@example.org

-To offer highly personalized instruction and a supportive learning experience for each student, I am limiting the number of participants to 7.
+To offer highly personalized instruction and a supportive learning experience for each student, the number if applicants accepted are limited.

 I am keeping the cost of this program as low as possible to make this information accessible while still receiving some payment for preparation time, delivery, location and supplies.
 If you would like to take the certification course but are experiencing financial issues, please email me for payment plan options.